 Boughton also attempted to repeat his successes at Glastonbury by organising festivals at Stroud, Ross-on-Wye and Bath but these became short-lived, despite attracting such singers as Elsie Suddaby and Astra Desmond.
 Boughton was visited by many well-known figures, among them were Alan Bush, Vaughan Williams and the American singer Paul Robeson.
 Boughton died at his daughter's home in Barnes, London, in 1960.

-A full account of the life and music of Rutland Boughton was made by the late Michael Hurd, official biographer, in his book "Rutland Boughton and the Glastonbury Festivals".
-Although this is now out of print, the Trust will be having the title re-released in 2014. see also http://www.michaelhurd.org.uk.
+A full account of the life and music of Rutland Boughton was made by the late Michael Hurd, official biographer, in his book "Rutland Boughton and the Glastonbury Festivals" in 1993.
+The book is republished by The Rutland Boughton Music Trust - ISBN 978-0-992-71730-8 - in August 2014.
+Price £35 (includes P & P) (£45 for overseas orders)

 Other publications on or featuring Boughton include: